DarkerThanEver/proteinDrawing/README.md

 This code is still very much work in progress.
 As mentioned before, I'm working on code to get the data into the experimentTable automatically.
 Although it works I have not debugged it sufficiently to publish it yet.

 Also: I've attempted to make the code as flexible as possible to allow for extensions and other ideas (which are already in the works).
 The flexibility comes at a price however and it's easy to get unexpected/unwanted effects.
-Most of these stem from the theoryTable and the experimentTable having incompatible *order* columns.
+Most of these stem from theoretical tables and experiment tables having incompatible *order* columns.

+It's quite possible that using S3 object oriented programming would make synthax easier for users.
+However I myself feel more comfortable with the style of R6.
+Nothing really wrong with the S3 & S4 'systems', but this feels more natural to me.

 Another remark: the code is not the most beautiful R code.
 It works good enough though to be used regularly by myself.
 Most debugging comes from simply working with it; I'm sure there's a lot or smaller/bigger errors that I haven't catched yet: feel free to mail [me](mailto:bruyneel.ben@gmail.com).